../_images/week1.jpeg

 Workshop Jigsaw puzzle part II#

-In this second part of this workshop, Expert students of one part will be separated and mingled with Experts of the other parts.
+In this second part of this workshop, you, as Expert of one part will be separated and mingled with Experts of the other parts.
 Each student within these newly formed groups will present their different parts to the rest of the group.
-In this way, everybody will be teaching different content to the rest of the students.
-Students will then be making connections between the parts they have studied with the other parts of the content.
+In this way, everybody will be teaching different content to the rest of your classmates.
+You will then be making connections between the parts they have studied with the other parts of the content.

-Jigsaw activities make the students more engaged with the content they are learning, sharing it with others and learning from others at the same time.
+Jigsaw activities make the you more engaged with the content you are learning, sharing it with others and learning from others at the same time.
 This maximises interactions and collaborations in learning something, together.

 Key concepts#